ajmarrocco/robot-gladiators/README.md

 ### Installation
 1. Clone repository using `git@github.com:ajmarrocco/robot-gladiators.git`
-2. Opne index.html in default browser
+2. Open index.html in default browser

 ### Usage
 All dependencies must be installed prior to using application